-- Currently approved substitute training program can be found here.
+- Currently approved substitute training programs can be found here.

-- Individuals interested in pursing a Substitute Teaching Certificate can find more information here.
+- Individuals interested in pursuing a Substitute Teaching Certificate can find more information here.

 Becoming an Approved Substitute Training Provider